go-aah/docs/security-design.md

 ### SecurityManager

-aah framework encourages a `security.Subject`-centric programming approach, most application developers will rarely, if ever, interact with the SecurityManager directly.
+aah encourages a `security.Subject`-centric programming approach, most application developers will rarely, if ever, interact with the SecurityManager directly.
 Even so, it is still important to know how the SecurityManager functions.

 SecurityManager implementations, this includes: